-The Gigabit IP Configuration settings specify the IP addresses for the Gigabit connections on the Gigabit-H3X board or on the 10GbE board, depending on which GbE connections are specified in the Physical Interface parameter in the Gigabit Connection settings.
+The Gigabit IP Configuration settings specify the IP addresses for the Gigabit connections on the GbE board, depending on which GbE connections are specified in the Physical Interface parameter in the Gigabit Connection settings.

 Changes to the Gigabit settings require an application reboot (ALT+Q from the operational windows) to be applied.